SashwatAnagolum/SparseyTestingSystem/README.md

 # Command-Line Reference

 `train_model`
 Train and evaluate a new (or existing) model in a single experiment.

-Required arguments:
+**Required arguments:**
 `--training_dataset_config <path to training dataset.yaml>`
 The dataset to use for training.
 `--evaluation_dataset_config <path to evaluation dataset.yaml>`
 The dataset to use for evaluation.
-`--preprocessing_config “<path to preprocessing.yaml>`
+`--preprocessing_config <path to preprocessing.yaml>`
 The preprocessing stack (series of transformations) to use for this training run.
 `--system_config <path to system.yaml>`
 The system configuration (database and Weights & Biases settings) to use for the training run.
 `--training_recipe_config <path to trainer.yaml>`

 You must also select **exactly one** of the following two options to specify the model to use:
 `--model_config <path to network.yaml>`
 Train a new model with the configuration provided in the indicated file.
-OR
+**OR**
 `--model_name "example_model"`
 Reload the previously-trained model with name “example_model” from Weights & Biases for additional training.

+***

 `evaluate_model`
 Reload a chosen model from Weights & Biases and evaluate its performance on the provided dataset.

-Required arguments:
+**Required arguments:**
 `--dataset_config <path to dataset.yaml>`
 The dataset on which to evaluate the model.
 `--preprocessing_config <path to preprocessing.yaml>`
 The preprocessing transforms to apply to data loaded from the dataset.
 `--system_config <path to system.yaml>`
 The system configuration (database and Weights & Biases settings) to use for the evaluation run.
 `--training_recipe_config <path to trainer.yaml>`
 The training-related parameters (such as batch size) to use for the evaluation run.
 `--model_name "example_model"`
 The name of the model from the Weights & Biases model registry to use for this evaluation.

+***

 `run_hpo`
 Perform a hyperparameter optimization run.

-Required arguments:
+**Required arguments:**
 `--training_dataset_config <path to dataset.yaml>`
 The dataset to use for training the models in this HPO run.
 `--evaluation_dataset_config <path to eval_dataset.yaml>`
 The dataset to use for evaluating the models in this HPO run.
 `--preprocessing_config <path to preprocessing.yaml>`
 The preprocessing transforms to apply to data loaded from the dataset.
 `--hpo_config <path to hpo.yaml>`
 The hyperparameter options, strategy, and metrics to evaluate in this HPO run.
 `--system_config <path to system.yaml>`
 The system configuration (database and Weights & Biases settings) to use for the HPO run.

 # Further Documentation